beratkrdr/weather-app-backend/README.md

-# 🌦️ Weather API Wrapper Service
+# 🌦️ Weather App

-Weather API Wrapper Service is a lightweight RESTful Spring Boot application that fetches real-time weather data from the **OpenWeatherMap API** and caches responses using **Redis** to improve performance.
+Weather App is a lightweight RESTful Spring Boot application that fetches real-time weather data from the **OpenWeatherMap API** and caches responses using **Redis** to improve performance.

 ## ✨ Features